am-ramona/CryptoCustodian/Crypto_Custodian.md

 ### C. Introduction
 - **Purpose**: Clarify the project decision log.
-- **Scope**:  A brief explanation of the decisions taken upon building the project.
+- **Scope**:  A concise summary of the decisions made during the project's development.

 ### D. Decision Log